inspircd/docs/docs/3/modules/nopartmsg.md

 ### Description

-This module adds the `p:` extended ban which blocks the part message of matching users.
+This module adds extended ban `p:` which blocks the part message of matching users.

 ### Configuration